ccmbioinfo/ccm_benchmate/docs/contributing.md

 + How the container can be built (as simple as Dockerfile will be enough)
 + Which command(s) to use to run the container

 Avoid including complicated pipelines inside the container.
-It is possible to generate a pipline using a series of contianers this will also make it easier to use/maintain and modularize.
+It is possible to generate a pipeline using a series of containers this will also make it easier to use/maintain and modularize.
 For simple things like running multiple QC metrics for an RNA-Seq pipeline you can use a single container that has all the dependencies installed.